farizanjum/3d-ChatGPT-memories-visualizer/README.md

-# 🌐 Interactive Knowledge Network Visualizer
+# 🌐 3D ChatGPT Memories Visualizer
 > **Transform your ChatGPT conversation history into a stunning 3D interactive concept map**

 An advanced, network-graph style visualization tool that analyzes conversation themes and creates beautiful 3D interactive concept maps using Three.js.
 This project was created using a hybrid approach combining AI prompts with Cursor IDE for enhanced development.